 Series: Night Huntress World #2

-Other books by this author that I've reviewed include Halfway to the Grave, First Drop of Crimson, Death's Excellent Vacation, One Foot in the Grave, At Grave's End, Jeaniene Frost, Destined for an Early Grave, This Side of the Grave, One Grave at a Time, Once Burned, Twice Tempted, The Beautiful Ashes, Bound by Flames.
+Other books by this author that I've reviewed include Halfway to the Grave, First Drop of Crimson, Death's Excellent Vacation, One Foot in the Grave, At Grave's End, Jeaniene Frost, Destined for an Early Grave, Unbound, This Side of the Grave, One Grave at a Time, Once Burned, Twice Tempted, The Beautiful Ashes, Bound by Flames, Into the Fire.

 Second in the Night Huntress World, a spin-off from Night Huntress (